Liquid Exchange Loses Over $90 Million in Warm Wallet Hack

-On August 18, hackers stole a little over $90M* in more than 69 different cryptocurrencies and tokens from Japan-based exchange Liquid Global.
+On August 18, hackers stole a little over $90M* in more than 69 different cryptocurrencies and tokens from Japan-based A business that allows customers to trade cryptocurrencies o...
+More Liquid Global.
 Liquid’s teams have yet to release a postmortem detailing the attack vector used by the hacker.

-While about $16 million in assets from more centralized tokens have already been frozen according to Liquid, an analysis of the flow of funds shows that the hacker continues to swap stolen What are ERC-20 tokens?
-ERC-20 tokens are a subset of Distri...
+While about $16 million in assets from more centralized tokens have already been frozen according to Liquid, an analysis of the flow of funds shows that the hacker continues to swap stolen ERC-20 tokens are a subset of Distributed Ledger Technology ...
 More for ETH and wETH through decentralized exchanges (DEXs).
 Swapping more centralized tokens into ETH will hedge against the possibility of additional frozen funds, while swapping into wETH will facilitate additional swaps.

 Two days after the hack, 6,005 of the ETH received in these swaps (worth almost $20 million) were sent to Tornado Cash, a A cryptocurrency (or crypto currency) is a digital asset des...
-More mixer that specializes on obfuscating transactions on the Ethereum A blockchain—the technology underlying bitcoin and other c...
+More mixer that specializes on obfuscating transactions on the Ethereum A blockchain is a shared digital ledger, or a continually up...
 More.

 Hacker’s addresses include: